 This beach is the perfect place to take your family for a fun day out.
 It has the three essentials: sand, sea and sun.
-The beach here is patrolled and the waves aren’t too crazy either, so you won’t spend your time completely stressing out about your children.
+The beach here is patrolled and the waves aren’t too big either, so you won’t spend your time completely stressing out about your children.
 It has plenty of shade, grassy areas, BBQ’s for public use and a playground.
 This one is just 500m down the road from Settlement Cove.

 Colmslie Beach Reserve Bulimba

-Colmsie beach is only 9 kilometres east of Brisbane and has everything you could need for a fun family day out.
+Colmsie Beach is only 9 kilometres east of Brisbane and has everything you could need for a fun family day out.
 With plenty of sand for sandcastle making and a playground that even adults want to play on, your little ones will have a fabulous time.
 It has plenty of shade for the perfect picnic, and even bike tracks.
 So you can swim for the day, picnic at lunch then finish the day with a lovely bike ride.
 Count me in!

 Wellington Point Cleveland

 Whilst not exactly a beach, and more of a reserve, it will still be perfect for your family needs.
 Wellington Point is 25 kilometres south-east of Brisbane and is lovely to get a dose of outside air.
 If you catch it at the right time with the tide, you can walk out to an island that has a sand bridge, the kids will be sure to love walking across it.
 Don’t leave without eating some delicious gelato from the local shop!

 This beach is located an hours drive north of Brisbane and has the beautiful white-sand beach that Queensland is renowned for.
 It has amazing views, heaps of swimming spots near the jetty and a lovely relaxing vibe.
 You can’t fault a beautiful afternoon with your nearest and dearest with a wonderful view.

 You can read our detailed review about Bongaree Beach on Bribie Island here.